DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 </pre>

-# Cadenza Analytics Extensions
+# disy Cadenza Analytics Extensions

 An Analytics Extension extends the functional spectrum of [disy Cadenza](https://www.disy.net/en/products/disy-cadenza/) with an analysis function or a visualisation type.
-An Analytics Extension is a web service that exchanges structured data with Cadenza via the Cadenza API.
-A user can integrate an analysis extension into Cadenza via the Cadenza Management Center and manage it there (if they have the appropriate rights).
+An Analytics Extension is a web service that exchanges structured data with disy Cadenza via the Cadenza API.
+A user can integrate an analysis extension into disy Cadenza via the Management Center and manage it there (if they have the appropriate rights).

-As of Cadenza Autumn 2023 (9.3), the following types and capabilities of analysis extensions are officially supported:
+As of disy Cadenza Autumn 2023 (9.3), the following types and capabilities of analysis extensions are officially supported:

 - **Visualization**
   The Analytics Extension type `visualization` provides a new visualization type for displaying a bitmap image (PNG).